ansible/molecule/doc/source/development.rst

 Pre-release
 -----------

-* Ensure the `GitHub Milestones`_ is complete and closed
+* Ensure the `GitHub Milestones`_ is complete and closed.
-* Edit the :ref:`changelog`, based on Milestone and recent commits
+* Edit the :ref:`changelog`, based on Milestone and recent commits.
 * Follow the :ref:`testing` steps.

 Release